MartinBernstorff/Memium/readme.md

 If you want to sync markdown notes to Anki, here's how to get started!

 1. In Anki, install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on
-2. Install [Orbstack](https://orbstack.dev/) or Docker Desktop
+2. Install [Orbstack](https://orbstack.dev/) or Docker Desktop.
 Then run:
 ```bash
 docker run -itd \
   -v YOUR_INPUT_FOLDER_HERE:/input \